icure/medtech-docs/cockpit/how-to/6_how-to-manage-databases.md

 ![Custom property delete](./img/database-interactions/custom-property/edit-custom-property-modal.png)

 ### Global administrators
-Global administrators are the ones who are able to manage your whole iCure account environment, including solutions, databases, ...
+Global administrators are the ones who are able to manage your whole Cardinal account environment, including solutions, databases, ...

 For now, it is not possible to add new global administrators.
-It will only be the primary user who created your iCure environment.
+It will only be the primary user who created your Cardinal environment.

 ### Solution administrators
 Solution administrators are able to manage a particular solution.
 Meaning they will be able to: